tommythorn/no-time-for-squares/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

+# Analog Clock using a beam-racing triangle render

+The VGA timing is based directly on VEGA 640x480 @ 75 Hz.

+Using a tile-based beam-racing triangle render has always seemed like a good way to deal with the lack of a framebuffer.
+Tiny Tapeout gave me an opportunity to play with it.
+However as this effort is pretty much defined by a mad-scramble to get SOMETHING done for Nov 4th everything is a consequence of that, so the design is very simple and not very ambitious.

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.